Shima05/sport-events/AI_Reflection.md

 ### Frontend

 - **Tooling:**
   The AI helped me set up the frontend developer tooling — mainly ESLint, Prettier, and TypeScript configs.
 I adjusted rules to match how I like to structure React code and confirmed everything built successfully.
-The AI also helped wire up the GitHub Actions workflows (backend + frontend) so CI automatically runs lint/tests on every push or pull request.
+The AI also helped wire up the GitHub Actions workflows.

 - **UI/UX feedback:**
   I used the AI for a few design and layout reviews.
 It gave me quick feedback on styling and readability, but I made the final UI decisions based on my own testing and preferences.